radhaKannan/Ticket-Service/README.md

 Row 0 has two seat blocks that have 2 continuous seats in seat 0 and seat 1 & seat 4 and seat 5 respectively.

 The **continuousSpaceMap** contains the number of continuous seats and the rows in which they are available.
-If seats 2 & 3 in row 0 are booked, continuousSpaceMap would be:
+If seats 2 & 3 in row 0 are booked, continuousSpaceMap would indicate that 6 continuous seats are available in row 1, and row 0 has two blocks that have 2 continuous seats.
 ```
 {
     2: [0 0]
     6: [1]
 }
 ```
-indicating that 6 continuous seats are available in row 1 and row 0 has two blocks that have 2 continuous seats.

-The **heldTickets** map stores the seatHoldId and its corresponding seatHold object.
-This allows to keep track of the tickets currently being held.

 ### Implementation
-##### Confirm Tickets
-Checks if the requested seatHold object is present in the heldTickets map and if present, removes it from the map and generates and returns a code.
-If not, the wait time on the blocks has expired and the object has been removed from the map by a scheduled task and a SessionExpiredException is thrown.

 #### Hold Tickets
 The user can place a request to hold seats by sending a valid integer.
 A valid integer is greater than 0 and less than or equal to the number of seats available in the venue.